 CEPH assures quality in public health education and training to achieve excellence in practice, research and service, through collaboration with organizational and community partners.

-The goal of the Council is “to enhance health in human populations through organized community effort.”
 The Council’s focus is the improvement of health through the assurance of professional personnel who are able to identify, prevent and solve community health problems.
 The Council’s objectives are:

 - to promote quality in public health education through a continuing process of self-evaluation by the schools and programs that seek accreditation;

-- to assure the public that institutions offering graduate instruction in public health have been evaluated and judged to meet standards essential for the conduct of such educational programs; and
+- to assure the public that institutions offering instruction in public health have been evaluated and judged to meet standards essential for the conduct of such educational programs; and

 - to encourage – through periodic review, consultation, research, publications, and other means – improvements in the quality of education for public health.